Oni: Traditional culture

+This custom began with the aristocratic and samurai classes in the Muromachi period (1336–1573).
+According to the Ainōshō (壒嚢鈔), a dictionary compiled in the Muromachi period, the origin of this custom is a legend from the 10th century during the reign of Emperor Uda.
+According to the legend, a monk on Mount Kurama threw roasted beans into the eyes of oni to make them flinch and flee.
+Another theory is that the origin of this custom lies in the word 豆 (mame), which means bean.
+The explanation is that in Japanese, まめ, マメ (mame) can also be written as 魔目 (mame), meaning the devil's eye, or 魔滅 (mametsu), meaning to destroy the devil.
+During the Edo period (1603–1867), the custom spread to Shinto shrines, Buddhist temples and the general public.

-Regionally around Tottori Prefecture during this season, a charm made of holly leaves and dried sardine heads are used as a guard against oni.
+Regionally around Tottori Prefecture during this season, a charm made of holly leaves and dried sardine heads is used as a guard against oni.

 There is also a well-known game in Japan called oni gokko (鬼ごっこ), which is the same as the game of tag that children in the Western world play.
 The player who is "it" is instead called the "oni".

 Oni are featured in Japanese children's stories such as Momotarō (Peach Boy), Issun-bōshi, and Kobutori Jīsan.

 Modern times

 In more recent times, oni have lost some of their original wickedness and sometimes take on a more protective function.
 Men in oni costumes often lead Japanese parades to dispel any bad luck, for example.

 Japanese buildings sometimes include oni-faced roof tiles called onigawara (鬼瓦), which are thought to ward away bad luck, much like gargoyles in Western tradition.

 Many Japanese idioms and proverbs also make reference to oni.
 For example, the expression "Oya ni ninu ko wa oni no ko" (親に似ぬ子は鬼の子) (Translation: "A child that does not resemble its parents is the child of an oni.") may be used by a parent to chastise a misbehaving child.

 They can be used in stories to frighten children into obeying because of their grotesque appearance, savage demeanor, as well as how they can eat people in a single gulp.